documentcloud/documentcloud/app/views/help/publishing.markdown

       });
     </script>

 Place the embed code on your page, in the location where you would like the viewer to appear.
 The next time you load the page, the viewer should be up and running.

 ## Step 4: <span id="intouch">Stay in Touch</span>

 [Let us know][] about your reporting!

-# <span id="docset">Embedding a Note from a Document</span>
+# <span id="note_embed">Embedding a Note from a Document</span>

 ![Embed Note Menu][]

-If you are looking to embed notes directly in your reporting, DocumentCloud can provide the HTML to embed as many notes as you would like.
-The embedded notes also stay up-to-date with any changes you make to the notes while editing the document.

-You can only embed notes from documents that you or your organization owns.
-You do not have to be the author of the note.

-To get started, you can either find a document that contains the note you would like to embed, or go to the note directly and embed it from the document viewer.

-To embed a note from the workspace, click on the document, open the "Publish" menu and select "Embed a Note."
-You'll see a dialog which allows you to choose which note from the document to embed.
-Here you can preview how the note will look. **Note:** The embedded note will stretch to fill the container it's in.
-So it may end up wider than the preview.

-If the preview looks good, copy and paste the HTML embed code.
-Here's an example of what the embed code should look like:
+If you have <a href="/help/notes">annotated a document</a>, you can embed any note directly on your site.
+Users can embed notes from any document you have edit privileges to.
+To embed a note, select any document and then choose "Embed a Note" from the "Publish" menu.

+You'll be asked to select the note to embed, and will be able to preview the embedded note.
+Use your own CSS to control the width of any note on your site.
+Your HTML embed code will look something like this:

     <div id="DC-note-237"></div>
     <script src="http://s3.documentcloud.org/notes/loader.js"></script>